China uninterested in WHO plan for further COVID-19 origins study | CBC News

 Zeng Yixin, the vice minister of the National Health Commission, said he was "rather taken aback" that the plan includes further investigation of the theory that the virus might have leaked from a Chinese lab.

-He dismissed the theory as a rumour that runs counter to common sense and science.
+He dismissed the lab leak idea as a rumour that runs counter to common sense and science.

 "It is impossible for us to accept such an origin-tracing plan," he said at a news conference called to address the COVID-19 origins issue.

-The search for the origins of the virus has become a diplomatic issue that has worsened China's relations with the U.S. and many of its allies.
+The search for where the virus came from has become a diplomatic issue that has fuelled China's deteriorating relations with the U.S. and many American allies.
 The U.S. and others say that China has not been transparent about what happened in the early days of the pandemic.
-China accuses critics of politicizing an issue that should be left to scientists.
+China accuses critics of seeking to blame it for the pandemic and politicizing an issue that should be left to scientists.

+The Biden administration in a statement Thursday criticized China's rejection of WHO's plan for the second phase of a study into the origins of COVID-19.

+"We are deeply disappointed.
+Their position is irresponsible and, frankly, dangerous," the White House said.
+"Alongside other member states around the world, we continue to call for China to provide the needed access to data and samples.
+And this is critical so we can understand to prevent the next pandemic.
+This is about saving lives in the future, and it's not a time to be stonewalling."

-Tedros Adhanom Ghebreyesus, the director-general of WHO, acknowledged last week that it was premature to rule out a potential link between the pandemic and a leak from a Chinese government lab in Wuhan, the city where the disease was first detected in late 2019.
+Tedros Adhanom Ghebreyesus, the director-general of WHO, acknowledged last week that there had been a "premature push" after the first phase of the study to rule out the theory that the virus might have escaped from a Chinese government lab in Wuhan, the city where the disease was first detected in late 2019.

 Most experts don't think a lab leak is the likely cause.
 The question is whether the possibility is so remote that it should be dropped, or whether it merits further study.